Best Plasma Cutters for Shop and Jobsite (2026 Buyer’s Guide)

 Rating: 4.9/5 (total: 18+)

-You get a multi‑tool that replaces several standalone machines and lives comfortably in a garage or small shop.
+This multi-tool replaces several standalone machines and lives comfortably in a garage or small shop.
 The plasma cutter handles routine fabrication and rusted metal with its pilot arc, while the TIG and stick modes let you switch to welding tasks without swapping gear.
 It’s approachable for hobbyists but stout enough for repeated use, provided you run it on 240V for heavier work.

 What People Say